 A few other great dinner recipe ideas you'll love.

 - Dutch oven

 - 4 celery stalks diced

 - 1 bottle red wine I used a cabernet

 - 2-3 beef shanks

 - salt and pepper to taste

-To the dutch oven, add the onion, carrots and celery.
+- To the dutch oven, add the onion, carrots and celery.
 Lightly season with salt and pepper and cook about four minutes.
 Add your tomato paste, demi glace (if using), garlic cloves and thyme, and cook for an additional three minutes.
-Add the wine and the shanks back to the dutch oven and bring to a simmer.
+Add the red wine (not the port) and the shanks back to the dutch oven and bring to a simmer.
 Once simmering, cover and put in the oven.
 Braise for about 3 hours.